YuanhaoGong/WeightedMeanCurvature/README.md

 paper: <a href="https://doi.org/10.1016/j.sigpro.2019.06.020" target="_blank">Weighted Mean Curvature</a>, published in Signal Processing

 ***
 Left is the original image and the right is our result.
-Our result keeps the contrast.
+Our result keeps the contrast during the smoothing.
 ![image](images/wmc.jpg)

 ```text